What Are Osteochondral Lesions?

 Foot and ankle orthopaedic surgeons diagnose OLTs with a combination of clinical and special studies.
 Your surgeon may have a suspicion that you have this type of injury from the history you provide and their physical examination.
 Imaging is necessary to confirm the diagnosis.
 Occasionally, regular X-rays can show an OLT but frequently additional imaging is needed, such as a CT scan or an MRI.

-Once the diagnosis has been confirmed, treatment may be surgical or non-surgical, depending on the nature of the OLT, presence of other injuries, and patient characteristics.
+Once the diagnosis has been confirmed, treatment may be surgical or non-surgical, depending on the nature of the OLT, presence of other injuries, and patient-specific factors.

 Non-surgical treatment is appropriate for certain lesions and usually involves immobilization and restricted weightbearing.
 This may be followed with gradual progression of weightbearing and physical therapy.
 The goal of non-surgical treatment is to allow the injured cartilage and bone to heal.
-Patients may have an OLT that is present and doesn't cause pain or limitations or a lesion that becomes painful but improves.
+Patients may have an OLT that doesn't cause pain or limitations or a lesion that becomes painful but improves.
 In these cases, no additional treatment is necessary.
-It was once believed that all OLTs progress and worsen with time.
-This has been shown to no longer be true.
+It was once thought that all OLTs progress and worsen with time, but this is no longer believed to be true.

-Other lesions may be more appropriately treated with surgery.
-The goals of surgery are to restore the normal shape and gliding surface of the talus in order to re-establish normal mechanics and joint forces.
-The hope is to minimize symptoms and limit the risk of developing arthritis.
+Some lesions may be more appropriately treated with surgery.
+The goals of surgery are to restore the normal shape and gliding surface of the talus in order to decrease pain, catching, and swelling, with the longer-term goal of limiting the risk of developing arthritis.

-Depending on the characteristics and location of the OLT, surgery may done arthroscopically or by opening the skin.
+Depending on the characteristics and location of the OLT, surgery may done arthroscopically or through a larger incision.
 Arthroscopy uses a camera and small instruments to view and work within the joint through small incisions.
 It may not be possible to properly treat certain lesions arthroscopically due to the size or location of the lesion.
-Treatments may include debridement (removing injured cartilage and bone), fixation of the injured fragment, microfracture or drilling of the lesion, bone grafting the bone cyst below the cartilage, and/or transfer or grafting of bone and cartilage.
+Treatments may include removing injured cartilage and bone, fixing the injured fragment in place with pins or screws, microfracture or drilling of the lesion (to create channels for blood and bone marrow to help heal), bone grafting the bone cyst below the cartilage, and/or transfer or grafting of bone and cartilage.
 You and your foot and ankle orthopaedic surgeon can discuss these treatment options and decide which one is best.
 Often, there may be several treatment options.

 If you have any underlying conditions that may predispose to an OLT such as ankle instability, ankle impingement, a high arched (cavovarus) foot, or tight calf muscles, it may be necessary to correct these problems at the time of surgery as well.